screepers/screeps-snippets/README.md

 If you want to contribute, please PR your additions.

-The folder structure is broken into 5 primary categories:
+The folder structure is broken into 6 primary categories:

 - client-abuse
 - classes
 - globals
 - logging
+- misc
 - prototypes

 Each category is further divided into various languages